-- Understand and apply key concepts from focus disciplines. - Develop effective written and oral communication skills consistent with the focus areas. - Apply skills and concepts to principles and problems of modern life. - Define an approach grounded in the focus disciplines and appropriate to the study of a specific topic, area, or theme. - Develop effective skills in cross-disciplinary comparison, historical and critical analysis, research, and evaluation. - Use computers for communication and research. - Demonstrate information literacy through research and resource evaluation appropriate to the focus of study.
+- Understand and apply key concepts from chosen disciplines. - Develop effective written and oral communication skills consistent with the chosen areas of study. - Apply skills and concepts to problems of modern life. - Define an approach grounded in the chosen disciplines and appropriate to the study of a specific topic, area, or theme. - Develop effective skills in cross-disciplinary comparison, historical and critical analysis, research, and evaluation. - Use computers for communication and research. - Demonstrate information literacy through research and resource evaluation appropriate to the chosen area of study.

 A major in general studies requires the completion of 30 semester hours of coursework appropriate to the option chosen (in-depth focus, interdisciplinary breadth, or individual studies); at least 15 semester hours must be earned in courses numbered 300 or above.
 The General Studies major requires the prior approval of a UMUC academic advisor.
 Students are required to identify specific course choices and objectives for the proposed course of study.
 Distribution requirements for each option are listed below.
-At least half of the credit for the major must be taken with UMUC.